 No. Resolutions For Against Abstain A. ORDINARY BUSINESS: 1.
 Adoption of the Directors' Statement and Audited Financial Statements together with the Auditor's Report thereon 2.
-Declaration of a First and Final Dividend 3.
+Declaration of a First and Final Divi dend 3.
 Approval of Directors' Fees and Au dit and Risk Committee Fees 4.
-Re-election of Directors: (a) Mr Kwek Leng Peck (b) Mr Ng Sey Ming (a) Mr Kwek Leng Peck 4. (b) Mr Ng Sey Ming 5.
+Re-election of Directors: (a) Mr Kwek Leng Peck 4.
+Re-election of Directors. (b) Mr Ng Sey Ming 5.
 Re-appointment of Ernst & Young LLP as Auditor B. SPECIAL BUSINESS: 6.
 Authority for Directors to issue shares and/or make or grant offers, agreements or options pursuant to Section 161 of the Companies Act, Chapter 50 of Singapore and the Listing Manual of Singapore Exchange Securities Trading Limited 7.
-Authority for Directors to offer and grant options to eligible participants under the Hong Leong Asia Share Option Scheme 2000 (the "SOS") other than Parent Group Employees and Parent Group Non-Executive Directors and to issue shares in accordance with the provisions of the SOS 8.
-Extension of the SOS 9. .
+Authority for Directors to offer and grant options to eligible participants unde the Hong Leong Asia Share Option Scheme 2000 (the "SOS") other than Paren Group Employees and Parent Group Non-Executive Directors and to issue shares in accordance with the provisions of the SOS 8.
+Extension of the SOS 9.
 Renewal of Share Purchase Mandate 10.
 Renewal of IPT Mandate for Interested Person Transactions

-9. Renewal of Share Purchase Mandate
+9. 9.
+Renewal of Share Purchase Mandate

-10. Renewal of IPT Mandate for Interested Person Transactions
+10. D. Renewal of IPT Mandate for Interested Person Transactions

 Dated this day of 2020